 - Sit up straight.

-- Keep your elbows at side, keep shoulders relaxed.
+- Keep your elbows at your side, keep your shoulders relaxed.

 - Use a decent chair.
 Adjustability and fit are key.
 Chair Criteria and Chair Adjustments